microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 + Use Postman to make FHIR API calls to FHIR service

 ### FHIR service and FHIR-Proxy Relationship
 In the Azure health data platform, FHIR service and FHIR-Proxy operate as a team.
-FHIR-Proxy acts as a pre- and post-processor, selectively filtering FHIR data on the way into and out of the FHIR service.
+FHIR service sits at the center, and FHIR-Proxy acts as a pre- and post-processor, selectively filtering FHIR data on the way into and out of the FHIR service.
 Admins can set up FHIR-Proxy to listen to the stream of I/O data and trigger custom workflows based on specific FHIR events.
 FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to FHIR service, allowing fine-grained authorization for REST API actions at the FHIR Resource level.
 This also provides a means of Role-Based Consent so that users (i.e., patients) can authorize or deny access to certain FHIR data.

 Component View of FHIR-Proxy and FHIR service, with Postman set up to call the FHIR-Proxy endpoint.

 <img src="./media/Postman_FHIR-Proxy_ARM_template_deploy_AHDS.png" height="528">

+FHIR-Proxy will only exert control as a Pre- or Post- filter if an admin sets it up this way.
+Otherwise, API calls made to the FHIR-Proxy endpoint will go straight through to the FHIR service as though made directly to the FHIR service endpoint.

 ## Prerequisites